-Sibling discounts are automatic and consist of a 10% discount on the second and any subsequent siblings' school fees.
+Sibling discounts are automatic and consist of a 10% discount on the second and any subsequent siblings' school fees (applicable only on siblings studying at ECP at the same time).

 Ongoing Eligibility

 All bursaries, scholarships, prizes, awards and sibling discounts at ECP are conditional on pupils achieving an attendance rate of 90% or above and ATL grades of A & B, unless exceptional circumstances apply.
 They are not dependent on ongoing academic performance, only attitude and attendance.